mesuli95/Data-Analytics/README.md

 *  When creating a database table, the ordering of columns does not matter because you can specify the column order when retrieving data from a table.
 *  When an attribute becomes a column, you assign it a data type.
 *  Completing all of this work results in a diagram known as a schema.

+# Pulling of data

+*  To pull data from a relational database table, you perform a query.
+You compose queries using a programming language called Structured Query Language (SQL).
+*  Your query needs to perform a database join to retrieve the data to substitute in the email reminder.
+* A join uses data values from one table to retrieve associated data in another table, typically using a foreign key.

+# Foreign key

+* Foreign keys enforce referential integrity, or how consistent the data is in related tables.

+# Non-relational

+* A nonrelational database does not have a predefined structure based on tabular data.
+The result is a highly flexible approach to storing data.
+# Key value

+* A key-value database is one of the simplest ways of storing data.
+Data is stored as a collection of keys and their corresponding values.
+* A key must be globally unique across the entire database.
+* The use of keys differs from a relational database, where a given key identifies an individual row in a specific table.

+# Document

+*

 </details>